Drowning is the leading cause of accidental death for children between the ages of 1 and 4, and drowning is preventable.

 You can read a thorough list of FAQs here.

 Refresher lessons are shorter, usually three-week sessions, for swimmers who have already done the full six-week session in the past.
 Children grow and develop rapidly from infants to toddlers and young children, so it is important that they are regularly honing their floating and swimming skills.
 Refreshers are good to do before the summer swimming season, to make sure the child has maintained their skills over the winter months.
-Adeline took a refresher course this year, and it was exactly what we needed to feel confident that she still had her skills from last summer.
+Both Adeline and Jacob have done refresher courses, and it was exactly what we needed to feel confident that she still had her skills from last summer.

 Classes look very similar (still 10 minutes), but from my experience, they seem to move much more quickly through the skills since it’s not their first time taking the course.